James Kempster

 Beginning in 1973, he served as music department chair for six years.
 An effective administrator, he chaired PUC’s Curriculum Committee for many years and served as Associate Academic Dean from 1996 to 2000.
 A successful classroom teacher, Kempster assisted in the college’s honors program.
 He received the Zapara Excellence in Teaching Award in 1999.

-He claims as his favorite accomplishment a three-month sabbatical spent in Russia as a singing evangelist in 1992.
-He stays connected to the choral world by serving as one of the Choralist Moderators on Choralnet, a world-wide bulletin board for professional choral directors and teachers.
+He claimed as his favorite accomplishment a three-month sabbatical spent in Russia as a singing evangelist in 1992.
+He stayed connected to the choral world by serving as one of the Choralist Moderators on Choralnet, a world-wide bulletin board for professional choral directors and teachers.

-Kempster and his wife, Jeannie, who owns the beauty salon in the St. Helena Health Center, continue to reside in the area.
+Kempster and his wife, Jeannie, who owned the beauty salon in the St. Helena Health Center, continued to reside in the area following his retirement.
+They were living in the area when died on May 2 following his 80th birthday on April 23.